Jan Anuszczyk

-Jan Anuszczyk (born 1948 in Kraszew) is a Polish scientist and professor working in the field of technical disciplines of Electrical Engineering and Power Engineering and Transport.
-He has been head of Transport and Energy Conversion Department at the Institute of Electrical Power Engineering at Lodz University of Technology since 2007.
+Jan Anuszczyk (born 1948 in Kraszew) is a Polish scientist and professor working in the technical disciplines of electrical engineering and power engineering and transport.
+He has been head of the Transport and Energy Conversion Department at the Institute of Electrical Power Engineering at Lodz University of Technology since 2007.

 Career

 He originates from the Institute of Electrical Machines and Transformers of Lodz University of Technology (now the Institute of Mechatronics and Information Systems).
-He is an expert in the field of properties of ferromagnetic materials and magnetic circuits, electrical machinery (including wind generators), drive means of transport, and in modeling and simulation of field phenomena in power systems and transportation.
+He is an expert in the fields of properties of ferromagnetic materials and magnetic circuits, electrical machinery (including wind generators), drive means of transport, and modeling and simulation of field phenomena in power systems and transportation.

 He is the author of over 150 scientific publications and of 20 projects and unpublished studies on the above topics.
 He has supervised four doctoral students in technical sciences.
 He is an associate member of the Section of Electrical Traction at the Committee of Electrical Engineering of the Polish Academy of Sciences.

 Lodz University

-He has been working for Lodz University of Technology since 1974, being employed in the following positions: 1974-1982 Senior Assistant, Assistant Professor 1982–1992, 1992-1995 Assistant Professor with the degree of Dr. assistant professor, from 1995 associate professor.
+He has been working for Lodz University of Technology since 1974, being employed in the following positions: 1974-1982 Senior Assistant, Assistant Professor 1982–1992, 1992-1995 Assistant Professor with the degree of Dr. assistant professor, 1995 associate professor.
 In 2011 he was awarded the title of professor.